udaan-iitt/editions/2024_Spring/puppet-show.md

 **As tradition goes, one will soon take your place.
 What advice would you give them?**

+*For the future Academic Affairs Secretary:*
 I need to learn how to present things, think from different perspectives and communicate with the faculties to get things done.
 If these qualities were there, the results would have been much faster.
 The academic staff and CRs can take care of the remaining work.
 One should know the art of making others agree by providing all the necessary information.

+*For the future Excelsior Club Coordinator:*
+There are so many things that need to be done under this club.
+So, the future club coordinator needs to spend time to make this happen.
+They need to have an idea about the club and what has to be done for the welfare of students.
+They must dedicate time and start working on all the competitive exams under this club.
+The one having a mentality of helping others will be the perfect one.
+They need to have an idea of all exams and what is happening.
+They must also have a proper connection with alumni and adequate communication skills.

 - - -

 **Ever fancy yourself being another secretary?**

 I would then want to become the Mess Affairs Secretary instead of an Academic Affairs Secretary.
 I want to become the Mess Affairs Secretary to work accordingly and decrease the food wastage.
 I want to work with the Mess people in maintaining the mess properly for hygiene, etc

+I’d like to become the chess club coordinator as well.
+I love chess so much, and I have ideas to increase the chess culture in our college.
+And I love spending my time on chess.
+Unfortunately, I couldn't become a chess club coordinator during the 4 years of my undergraduate studies.

 - - -

 **Let’s take a look at what the student community has to say about him:**